Boss2021-eng/Geo-Dev-Lab/Week 2/Readme.md

 Several limitations should be considered when interpreting the datasets:

-1. **Different data sources:** The administrative boundaries, health facilities and demographic data originate from different sources.
-Differences in definitions, dates and update cycles may therefore exist.
+1. **Different data sources:** The administrative boundary, health facility, and demographic datasets were obtained from different sources.
+Consequently, differences exist in their definitions, data collection methods, and update cycles.

-2. **Temporal differences:** The datasets may not have been collected or updated at exactly the same time.
-The population dataset contains 2024 estimates, whereas healthcare facility records may have different update dates.
+2. **Temporal differences:** The datasets represent different reference periods.
+The population dataset contains **2024 population estimates**, while the health facility dataset contains records from **2025**.
+Therefore, the population and health facility data do not represent exactly the same point in time.

-3. **Missing attribute values:** Some healthcare facility attributes may contain missing values.
-Missing information does not necessarily mean that the facility does not have that characteristic; it may indicate that the information was not available in the source dataset.
+3. **Missing attribute values:** Some health facility records contain missing values for selected attributes.
+These missing values indicate that the corresponding information was not available in the source dataset and were retained as missing during the analysis.

-4. **Name-based joining:** The population data were joined to the LGA boundary dataset using LGA names.
-Name inconsistencies can result in unmatched records and should be checked after the join.

-5. **Population estimates:** Population values are estimates and should not be interpreted as exact population counts.
+4. **Population estimates:** The population values represent **2024 estimates** rather than census counts.
+Therefore, they provide estimated population levels for each LGA and should not be interpreted as exact population counts.

-6. **Healthcare facility completeness:** The health-facility dataset should not automatically be interpreted as a complete inventory of every healthcare facility in Lagos State.
-Coverage depends on the source data and its collection/update process.

-7. **Area measurements:** The `area_sqkm` field in the administrative boundary data and the `Area(Km 2)` field in the population dataset may have been calculated using different methods or source boundaries.
-For analyses requiring precise spatial measurements, area should be recalculated from the final boundary geometry using an appropriate projected coordinate reference system.

 ---